No. Industrial Hemp (IH) products must be made at a suitable, commercial location.

 The California Department of Public Health (CDPH) has regulatory authority over industrial hemp PRODUCTS outlined in AB 45.
 Businesses engaged in the manufacturing, packing, or holding of industrial hemp products are required to register with CDPH.
 However, if you intend to grow industrial hemp as a CROP, you should contact the California Department of Food and Agriculture (CDFA).

 The Los Angeles County Department of Public Health-Environmental Health Division (DPH-EH) serves as the local enforcement agency for 85 cities within the County of Los Angeles.
-DPH-EH is responsible for the enforcement of the California Retail Food Code (Cal Code) as well as applicable regulations pertaining to food.
+DPH-EH is responsible for the enforcement of the California Health and Safety Code as well as applicable regulations pertaining to food.

 Refer to Industrial Hemp Compliance Program - FAQs on the CDPH website for additional information.
 You may also contact the DPH-EH Industry Engagement Program at 626-430-5320.